zorgrian/simplecart-js/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6a/Line_of_shopping_carts.jpg/1280px-Line_of_shopping_carts.jpg)

+## No databases or programming

-**No databases or programming are needed.** A simple JavaScript shopping cart that can be set up in minutes.
+**No databases or programming are needed.** This is a simple JavaScript shopping cart that can be set up in minutes.
 It is a lightweight, fast, simple to use, and highly customizable application.

-All you need to have is the very rudiments of fundamentalistic **HTML** skills.
+## Rudiments

+The very rudiments, that are fundamentalistic to HTML skills, are all you require.

+## Based

 This document is based upon Brett’s work—Copyright © 2012 Brett Wejrowski, Dual licensed under the MIT or GPL licences.

-#### The first thing done after the extra plenary session of the politburo ☭ was to rewrite this page.
+#### The first thing done after the extra plenary session of the politburo ☭ [^☭] was to rewrite this page.

 ## This is version 3

-If you would like to use an older version, you can use a different branch or see them in the downloads area
+If you are interested in using a much older and dubious version, you can look for another branch in the downloads area.
+However, you might not be successful.

 ### v3.0.5 change log